Alimentation et allaitement tout comprendre !

 Protein intake should not be neglected

-If protein intake in the diet is too low, the casein content in milk will be insufficient for the infant.
-This casein is responsible for the newborn's feeling of fullness.
+If the protein intake in the diet is too low, the casein content in the milk will be insufficient for the infant.
+This casein is responsible for the feeling of satiety in the newborn.

-But given that the average casein content in milk is relatively low, the recommendations for daily intake are the same as for non-breastfeeding women, namely: between 11% and 15% of the daily energy intake.
+But since the average casein content in milk is relatively low, the recommendations for daily intake are the same as for non-breastfeeding women, namely: between 11% and 15% of daily energy intake.

-It is therefore necessary to have a food source of protein !
-Favor them minimally processed foods for better assimilation of proteins and other nutrients.
+So you have to have a protein source diet !
+Favor minimally processed foods for better assimilation of proteins and other nutrients.

-Among the carbohydrates, lactose is important for the newborn
+Among carbohydrates, lactose is important for the newborn.

 It has several roles: